 How Big Should A Wardrobe Be?

 As big as you need!
 But no bigger than you can fit in your room.
 If you have a small bedroom, you of all people should know how precious floor space is.
 So think up.
 Stop wasting floor space, and start thinking vertically.

 You will want to accurately measure the space where you would want the wardrobe to go.
 Make a note of both the ideal minimum and maximum width, depth and height.
-This wil come in handy for when you are browsing wardrobes as you can immediately disregard any that fall a little short or far from your ideal measurements.
-Also it is important to make sure that you have enough space to comfortably stand in front of the wardrobe and open the doors and drawers.
+This will come in handy for when you are browsing wardrobes as you can immediately disregard any that fall a little short or far from your ideal measurements.
+Also, it is important to make sure that you have enough space to comfortably stand in front of the wardrobe and open the doors and drawers.
 Again, if you have a smaller bedroom, sliding doors work a treat as they don't swing outward.

 Wardrobes come in two options: fully fitted or freestanding (out of pure envy, we're going to ignore walk-in wardrobes...).
-For those with a little more money to spend, you can hire someone to come around, take measurements of your bedroom and design a full fitted wardrobe and storage unit for your bedroom that will take up the length of a wall.
+For those with a little more money to spend, you can hire someone to come around, take measurements of your bedroom and design a fully fitted wardrobe and storage unit for your bedroom that will take up the length of a wall.
 This may be a good idea for rooms with awkward alcoves or odd angles.
-But a freestanding wardrobe that can travel with you if you have to move home, be sold as second hand if you grow tired of it, or even be passed down to your children if it's a particularly high quality wardrobe.
+But a freestanding wardrobe that can travel with you if you have to move home, be sold as second hand if you grow tired of it, or even be passed down to your children if it's a particularly high-quality wardrobe.

 How To Buy A Wardrobe That Matches My Bedroom?